 Disadvantage: small and they can be faulty.

-Some AeroGarden units are costly, some are moderately priced and sometimes their prices change during the end of year sales.
+Some AeroGarden units are costly, others are moderately priced and sometimes their prices change during the end of year sales.

 What is the best water to use in my Aero garden?

 Water is a vital element to life, and like us, plants need water to survive, no matter how or where they are grown.
 Thinking about water as a component brings us to the question of What type of water is ideal to use in the Aero Garden?

 Before buying the AeroGarden kit, it is best to determine what type of water is in your area of where you live; otherwise, you may have to buy distilled water from the supermarkets.